biocarl/til-biocarl/README.md

 -   `VERBOSE`: Print each step in the execution plan
 -   `SETTINGS`: Print all performance-relevant parameters which are different from their output

-# 📅 24.03.2021 Postgres Performance Optimization
+# 📅 24.03.2021 postgres: Postgres Performance Optimization

--   Tablespaces
--   Tablespaces are, in short, the way to tell the Postgres server where to place the physical files for SQL objects.
+-   Tablespaces := Are the way to tell the Postgres server where to place the physical files for SQL objects.
--   Other tips
--   Partitoning your table is also good since you can deploy \"multiple autovacuum workers on the same logical table\"
+-   Partitoning your table is also good since you can deploy "multiple autovacuum workers on the same logical table"

-# 📅 16.03.2021 Roadmap for sharding
+# 📅 16.03.2021 postgres: Roadmap for sharding

 -   [source](https://www.youtube.com/watch?v=C4GJAjUcAtg)
 -   Approaches